Soft Flutr

 Vulva's and Vaginas Part 2

 Often times people get frustrated: my partner doesn't make me cum.
-Knowing your own body really intimately -- what you like and don't like -- allows you to teach your partner how to give you epic pleasur.
+Knowing your own body really intimately -- what you like and don't like -- allows you to teach your partner how to give you epic pleasure.

 Penis Anatomy